jonasschneider/momentum/README.md

 Performance
 -----------
-I performe somed totally unscientific tests over a local network accessing the example app in `examples/config.ru` from a media center-style box running Debian.
+I performed somed totally unscientific tests over a local network accessing the example app in `examples/config.ru` from a media center-style box running Debian.
 Times were measured using the Chrome DOM inspector.
 The app in question displays a bare-bones HTML page, which in turn loads 3 javascripts from the server, each with a size of 100KB.
 To test SPDY, Chrome